nchun003/gitlearn/docs/config.md

 It is recommended to change it to the name of the repository.
 **tmpdir:**
 This varriable contains the file path that stores the student repositories on local machines and servers.
 **gradesbranch:**
-This varriable stores the name of where grades are stored **instructorinfo:**
+This varriable stores the name of where grades are stored.
+**instructorinfo:**
 This varriable stores the path for where the instructor keys are held.
 **studentinfo:**
 This varriable stores the path for where student information are held.